 As time runs out, news broadcasts reveal that the war is over and that the Hulk has gone missing.
 A mysterious figure leaves several pints of blood for Jennifer at the front desk in the hospital, finally giving her the lifeline she needs.
 The transfusion goes ahead and is a complete success.
-Recovering after the surgery, she’s informed by the doctors that the speed she’s healing at is almost unprecedented.
+Recovering from the surgery, she’s informed by the doctors that the speed she’s healing at is almost unprecedented.
 Suspicious, she asks where they got the blood from.
 As they tell her the story of the blood mysteriously appearing, she becomes increasingly panic-stricken as she realises the ramifications and her heart-rate monitor shows she’s losing control.

 With one brief glimpse of her eyes turning green, her transformation into She-Hulk has begun.
-Yet in a post-credits tag scene we’re shown a surprising reveal: The mysterious figure wasn’t Bruce Banner but Dr. Samuel Stearns – The Leader – who had been storing Bruce’s blood for years and his plan is to create chaos…
+Yet in a post-credits tag scene, we’re shown a surprising reveal: The mysterious figure wasn’t Bruce Banner but Dr Samuel Stearns – The Leader – who had been storing Bruce’s blood for years and his plan is to create chaos…

-4) The Road To Asgard:
+4. The Road To Asgard

 Thor’s friends The Warriors Three – Fandral, Hogun and Volstagg – are engaged in a drinking session inside a tavern, and exchange stories with the other patrons about their incredible adventures against frost giants, ogres and monsters from all realms.
 The locals seem impressed, but believe they’re lying.
 In between tales of their exploits, Fandral attempts to charm the fair maiden serving them.